mainsail-crew/MainsailOS/site/docs/troubleshooting.md

 ## Everytime i update my changes are gone.

 You're not supposed to change _any_ files inside the config/ folder.
-You should _only_ change your printer.cfg, if you need to change settings refer to the [Configuration: overrides](configuration.md#overrides) section.
+You should _only_ change your printer.cfg, if you need to change settings refer to the [Inlcudes & Overrides Documentation](/docs/configuration/includes-and-overrides) section.

 ## Klipper says the MCU is unable to connect